kean/Nuke/README.md

 }
 ```

 By default, the pipeline stores only the original image data.
-To store downloaded and processed images instead, set `dataCacheOptions.contents` to `[.encodedImages]`.
+To store downloaded and processed images instead, set `dataCacheOptions.storedItems` to `[.finalImage]`.
 This option is useful if you want to store processed, e.g. downsampled images, or if you want to transcode images to a more efficient format, like HEIF.

 > To save disk space see `ImageEncoders.ImageIO` and a new experimental `ImageEncoder._isHEIFPreferred` option for HEIF support.